Police investigating arson attack on Israeli-owned bar in Berlin

 Police are investigating an arson attack at an Israeli-owned Berlin bar that has been the repeated target of antisemitic harassment.

-The most recent incident took place early in the morning of August 14.
-Local residents alerted the fire department that they smelled smoke at the Morgen Wird Besser” (“Tomorrow will be better”) bar.
+The most recent incident took place early on the morning of Aug.
+14. Local residents alerted the fire department that they smelled smoke at the Morgen Wird Besser (“Tomorrow will be better”) bar.
 No one was injured in the fire, which police described as arson.

 “The owner is a Jewish Israeli who has been the target of antisemitic hostilities by local right-wing extremists in the past,” the spokesperson said.